mongodb/docs-ecosystem/CONTRUBUTING.md

 Please also fill out the following ticket fields:

-- Issue Type: Bug/Task/Improvement
+- Issue Type: Bug/Task
   - A bug is an error in the documentation.
 For example, if you notice a typo or an error in a code example, mark the ticket as a `Bug`
-  - An issue could be sorted into `Task` or `Improvement` as long as it is not a `Bug`.
+  - A `Task` is not a `Bug`.
 For example, if you want to add more detail to a topic explanation, mark the ticket as an `Improvement`.
 - Summary: The ticket's title
 - Component: `Drivers`